dietrich-stein/lifetoys/README.md

 - Mouth - Orange, eats food in directly adjacent cells.
 - Producer - Green, randomly generates food in directly adjacent empty cells.
 - Mover - Light blue, allows the organism to move and rotate randomly.
-- Killer - Red, harms organisms in directly adjacent cells (besides itself).
+- Stinger - Red, harms organisms in directly adjacent cells (besides itself).
-- Armor - Purple, negates the effects of killer cells.
+- Armor - Purple, negates the effects of stinger cells.
 - Eye - Light purple with a slit, allows the organism to see and move intelligently.
 See further description below.

 ### Organisms